dmudugam/cs3035-group/README.md

 - Shows a message when the button is clicked.
 - Shows the winner when the Tic Tac Toe game is finished.
 - Automatically resets the game.
-- Two Player can play.
+- Two Players can play.

 ## Instructions
 1. Clone the repository and install dependencies if they are not already installed.
 Then, run the Java application.